Emsley1d/Interview_Exercise/README.md

 I am aware my time taken function is still not working (I commented it out during development and am yet to revisit it) as per the brief of "The timesheet application needs to be able to select a Job, an Employee and the time taken on that job in each day" my current fields of "start time" and "end time" aren't sufficient.
 With the exercise deadline drawing near my priority now (having gotten most other things working to some degree) is to be able to calculate the time taken.

 #

+## Fixes required:

+* Search functionality.
+* When an employee is removed, a new job type added, or a job type delected the success message "employee succesfully added" appears.
+* Why are empty entries created in employees/job_types when an entry is added to the other table?
+* The calculate time taken function.

-## Reminders/things to fix:
+## Reminders:

 * What can be deleted; .htaccess, vendor files etc?
 As no longer using Smarty.
-* Why are empty entries created in employees/job_types when an entry is added to the other table?
 * Possible registration/login options.
 * Though CSS isn't my priority (I would rather focus on the functionality as it is more difficult) it would be nice to find a PHP library to improve the appearance of the forms.

-* Get the calculate time taken function working.
-* When an employee is removed, a new job type added, or a job type delected the success message "employee succesfully added" appears.
+## Future Improvements:

-* Potentially add a delete button to the report page to allow users to delete records.
+* Add a delete button to the report page to allow users to delete records.
-* Potentially add an export button to the report page to allow users to export records to excel.
+* Add an export button to the report page to allow users to export records to excel.